cloudtruth/cloudtruth-cli/tests/pytest/README.md

 the parameters passed into the asserts can be examined.
 The `--failfast` option can be used to stop after the first failure.

 The full integration suite may take several minutes to run.
-However, using the `--file <filename>` can be used to limit the number of tests that get run -- this is very useful when working on a new test in a specific file.
+However, a `--filter <pattern>` argument can be used to filter the test cases based on the name -- this is very useful when working on a new test (so only that test gets run).
+There is also a `--file <filename>` argument that can be used to limit the number of test cases run.

 Logging
 -------